 What is the time commitment?

 The Academy will require several hours per month of self-paced work, in addition to quarterly in-person workshops and meetups.

 Wondering if the Academy is right for you?

 Read through this self-assessment.
 You are a perfect candidate for the Academy if

 - You are a teacher or educator who works directly with students in grades 6-12 OR you are in a role where you partner with and/or regularly train teachers that serve this age group.
 (Examples of student work are a requirement of certification.
 If you work closely with teachers, their work can take the place of student work.)
 See FAQs for more information.

 - You are excited about improving your media analysis and media creation skills in a cohort of like-minded educators.

 - You are eager to learn innovative ways to improve student engagement and learning and put that learning into practice.

-- You are pretty tech savvy.
-You know your way around a computer, are comfortable with Google Drive, and you easily learn how to use new tools and programs.
+- You know your way around a computer, are comfortable with Google Drive, and you easily learn how to use new tools and programs.